davidtoddbagley/swaggerize-express-vmt/README.md

 these modules tend to focus on building the documentation or specification as a side effect of writing the application business logic.

-`swaggerize-express` begins with the swagger document first.
+`swaggerize-express-vmt` begins with the swagger document first.
 This facilitates writing APIs that are easier to design, review, and test.

 ### Quick Start with a Generator